e-h-dev/trip-discoverer/README.md

 ### Acknowledgments

-I would like to acknowledge the following people:
+I would like to acknowledge the following:

 * Jabril Akolade - My Code Institute Mentor.